Farnaz-Quickstart/B2-25-SW-2-FEB-Deliverable/ClassSummary.md

 “My Hobbies” – Describe your hobbies.
 “My Goals” – Share your future goals and aspirations.
 Bonus Challenge: Try to figure out how to add an image to your webpage!

+<strong>Assignment 2: Login page (Due Marth 5th)</strong>

+Create a new file named login.html and add a form with the following requirements:

+Two input fields: username and password
+The form should use the GET method
+On clicking the submit button, the form should direct the user to index.htm